Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Lymph node involvement, and the number of lymph nodes involved.

-- Various other factors revealed by looking at the cancer cells under a microscope.
+- Various other factors are revealed by looking at the cancer cells under a microscope.

 - Newer tests are being developed to identify certain genes associated with a more highly metastatic melanoma.